 Consider whether you’re able to utilize a free video hosting platform to check off those boxes or if your organization needs an enterprise video platform.
 If you’re in the financial services industry, chances are you’ll be bound by legal and security to use an enterprise video platform that allows for secure video sharing.

 Whether it’s one or all of the above, by figuring out your use cases, you can then tailor your search to make sure whatever online video platform you use will tick all of the boxes.

 Here are some examples of common use cases for an online video platform:

-An online video platform can be used to host videos and measure their impact.
+An online video platform can be used to host videosand measure their impact.
 It can also integrate video into your email, content, and digital marketing strategies.
-Marketers can use interactive video elements (or CTAs) and video personalization to boost viewer engagement, accelerate the buyer journey, and convert viewers into the sales pipeline.
-Some platforms (like Vidyard) even have the ability to integrate with other programs as well, like HubSpot, Marketo, Salesforce, and more.
+Marketers can use video calls to action (CTAs) to boost viewer engagement, accelerate the buyer journey, and convert viewers into the sales pipeline.
+Some platforms (like Vidyard) even have the ability to integrate with the rest of your martech stack, like HubSpot, Marketo, Salesforce, and more.

 Video for Sales

 For sales, using an online video platform is a no-brainer.
 Creating videos is an easy way to help put a face to your name with clients.
 Video can be leveraged across the entire sales cycle to accelerate deals and improve win rates.
 From prospecting to sending out pre-made marketing content, follow-ups, demos, or pricing proposals—using video for sales is moving from exploration to serious investment for most organizations.

 One of the best parts of using an online video platform for sales is having a direct correlation to revenue by integrating view data with your CRM.
 That way you can easily see how leads and contacts engage with your content, and which videos drive pipeline for your sales team.